 Gruum have a few products that you can order in addition to their razors.
 You can obviously get shaving accessories, but they also have a range of sunscreen too, as well as some exfoliating face washes.
 They also have a range of beard care equipment as well – all of it is made to be quite simplistic and minimalist.

+They also have a range of shampoo and conditioner bars, as well as some post shave balm that looks pretty good.
 The only one that I actually tried myself was the danne shaving gel that I ordered with the razor.
 It wasn’t anything special to be honest, but it is a good enough gel that helps to provide a nice shave.

 The handle does take some getting used to.
 It’s much wider than any other brand of razor out there, and at first it doesn’t feel quite right.
 However after a few weeks of using it, it did feel a lot more natural by the end of it.